-In 2006, ELACC started the process of engagement with local residents in the Boyle Heights Community Plan (BHCP) update process.
+In 2006, we began engaging with local residents in the Boyle Heights Community Plan (BHCP) update process.
 Through meetings, forums, town halls, workshops, focus groups, marches and other actions, community members developed a list of community priorities that preserve and increase affordable housing, create jobs and economic development opportunities, and create a healthy environment with open green spaces.
-We’ve been successful in changing the way residents are engaged in the process, ensuring that the BHCP encompasses the realities of land-use on the ground that in turn guides development.
+We’ve been successful in changing the way residents engage in the process, ensuring that the BHCP encompasses the realities of land-use on the ground, that in turn guides development.

 During the three years of the initial update process, more than 400 ELACC members came together to develop their own vision of the community plan, El Plan del Pueblo (The People’s Plan).
 This document now serves as the core of our land-use principles and contains the ingredients for our advocacy on a host of other land-use issues.
 Foreshadowing more changes and a greater impact, ELACC members continue to participate in the Boyle Heights New Community Plan update process, using the Plan del Pueblo as a tool to preserve and bring forth the changes necessary to favorably impact the neighborhood for years to come.

-We’ve been successful in changing the way residents are engaged in the process, ensuring that the BHCP encompasses the realities of land-use on the ground that in turn guides development.
+We’ve been successful in changing the way residents engage in the process, ensuring that the BHCP encompasses the realities of land-use on the ground that in turn guides development.
 However, our work continues to progress, and now more than ever, it is important that the Plan del Pueblo becomes a reality through the Boyle Heights New Community Plan.
-Our goals for 2013 are:
+Our goals are:

 - To develop a core group of trained and knowledgeable leaders to participate and engage in the Boyle Heights New Community Plan update process and be future decision-makers for future land-use changes in their neighborhood